getfetcher/getfetcher.github.io/_posts/2014-01-01-importing-contacts-to-fetcher.markdown

 One important thing to notice is we **do not** accept column names with spaces in them: if you want to upload contacts with secondary email addresses, the column name needs to be *secondary_email**  not **secondary email**.

 Another very important thing to pay attention to is commas when uploading CSV files: CSV files, by definiton, are separated by commas.
 For GetFetecher.com to successfully upload your file, there needs to be the same number of columns in each row, otherwise that row will be skipped.
-Therefore, if you have fields with commas in them (such as the affiliation or company fields), you should convert that field to Excel (xls,xlsx) instead of using CSV so we are  able to successfully upload all of your contacts.
+Therefore, if you have fields with commas in them (such as the affiliation or company fields), you should convert that field to Excel (`xls`,`xlsx`) instead of using CSV so we are  able to successfully upload all of your contacts.